 William Berry served as a private under General Washington in the Revolutionary War.

-According to Ronald's information, William had a brother, Isham Berry, and possibly a brother named Bradley Berry and/or George Berry.
-All of these parties were in Albemarle County, Virginia between 1782 and 1786.
-Isham Berry was born December 8, 1753, in Albemarle County, Virginia; died about October 1827, in Newton County, Georgia, married Sally Massey about 1775.
-They had at least twelve children.
+According to Ronald's information, William had a brother, Isham Berry, who was born December 8, 1753, in Albemarle County, Virginia, and died about October 1827, in Newton County, Georgia.
+Isham Berry married Sally Massey about 1775, and had at least twelve children.

-William married my 5th great-grandmother, Susannah Taylor, daughter of Grant Taylor, prior to 1776.
+William Berry married my 5th great-grandmother, Susannah Taylor, daughter of Grant Taylor, prior to 1776, in Virginia.

-About 1795, William moved from Virginia to Oglethorpe County, Georgia.
+About 1794, William and Susannah moved their family from Virginia to Oglethorpe County, Georgia.
 The 1795 index to Oglethorpe Co, Georgia tax list, shows William and Isham Berry both listed in Capt.
 Mathews District.

 In 1797, William Berry bought 100 acres from David Creswell on Little Beaver Dam, in Oglethorpe County, Georgia.
 That same year he also bought 166 acres on Little Beaver Dam from William McKee.
 In 1798, William bought more land on Little Beaver Dam from Mordicia Hill.

 Ronald states that in 1804 William received a land grant in Franklin County, Georgia, and in 1807 he sold 601 acres in Franklin County to Taliaferro Berry.